Eugenia Brackett “Jean” Dellinger went to join our Heavenly Father on Friday, February 7, 2020, after a ten year battle with heart failure and stroke.

 Jeffrey S. Painter Funeral Director Licensee of Mount Holly is serving the family.

-To send flowers to Eugenia "Jean" Brackett Dellinger's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eugenia "Jean" Brackett Dellinger, please visit our floral store.